YannPhamVan/OptiFund-Data-Driven-Portfolio-Optimization/README.md

 Once Kestra is installed and running locally (via Docker), launch the flow directly from the UI or using the CLI.

 The flow:
-- Calls yfinance to collect daily closing prices of S&P 500 companies
+- Calls `yfinance` to collect daily closing prices of indexes
 - Saves the files in Cloud Storage
 - Loads the data into BigQuery